Georges Perrier: Brasserie Perrier

 Opened in 1997 on Walnut Street, Philadelphia, the Brasserie Perrier was Georges' second restaurant.
 It was a casual and contemporary sibling to his haute-cuisine jewel, Le Bec-Fin.
 The brasserie closed in 2009 due to a rent increase.

 Bistro Perrier

 Chef Georges Perrier became master-in-residence at The Restaurant School at Walnut Hill College in 2017, and he began his role at "Le Bec-Fin Redux," a one-night-only reprisal of his menu in the restaurant that would later become Bistro Perrier.

-Georges Perrier helped guide the careers student chefs at Walnut Hill College.
-He taught, host special dinners, and led workshops for professional chefs on the WHC campus.
+Georges Perrier helped guide the careers of student chefs at Walnut Hill College.
+He taught, hosted special dinners, and led workshops for professional chefs on the WHC campus.